liqd/thentos/docs/styleguide.md

 maximum line length is 140 chars.

-preceed haddock section headings with two empty lines.
+preceed haddock section headings with two empty lines.  succeed with one empty line.

 spacing in lambda: `\ x -> ...`; NOT: `\x -> ...`.